 One possible explanation is that the sensory overload caused by the visual and auditory stimuli of the fan is simply too much for your pooch to handle.

-Think about it: even if we humans don’t necessarily feel scared around ceiling fans, they’re still pretty overwhelming when they’re cranked up to full speed.
+Think about it: even if we don’t feel scared around ceiling fans, they’re still pretty overwhelming when they’re cranked up to full speed.

 For dogs, who have much more sensitive hearing and vision than we do, it’s no wonder that they might get spooked.